stackhpc/ansible-collection-openstack/roles/os_networks/README.md

 Dependencies
 ------------

-This role depends on the `stackhpc.os_openstacksdk` role.
+This role depends on the `stackhpc.openstack.os_openstacksdk` role.

 Example Playbook
 ----------------